 |Grand Junction, CO||40||$17.16||$35,700||$27,960||$32,110||$35,820||$39,500||$44,870|

-Working as an Optician in Colorado
+Optician Employment in Colorado

 Job opportunities are abundant in Colorado for those qualified to work as opticians or ophthalmic medical technicians.
-With the right education and certification you can expect to be hired by eyeglass and retail shops, hospitals, labs and clinics, optometry offices and private practices, and by physicians and ophthalmologists.
-In Colorado, the greatest number of opportunities will be found in and around Denver, Colorado Springs and Fort Collins, but all areas of the state will need trained opticians in the coming years.
+With the right education and certification, you can expect to be hired by eyeglass and retail shops, hospitals, labs and clinics, optometry offices and private practices, and by physicians and ophthalmologists.
+In Colorado, the greatest number of opportunities will be found in and around Denver, Colorado Springs, and Fort Collins, but all areas of the state will need trained opticians in the coming years.